 ACCESS TO YOUR INFORMATION

 You have the right to request a copy of the information which we hold about you.
-This is called a Data Subject Access Request, which you can make by writing to us at Ram Mill, Gordon Street, Chadderton, Oldham, OL9 9RH.
+This is called a Data Subject Access Request, which you can make by writing to us at Ram Mill, Gordon Street, Chadderton, Oldham, OL9 9RH or via email at Compliance@thedebtadviceservice.co.uk.
+Or if you would prefer you can request this over the phone by calling 0800 254 5112.

 In the first instant a request for information is free of charge.
 We may charge an administrative fee when a request is manifestly unfounded or repetitive in nature.
 We may also charge a further administrative fee when you request for us to provide further copies of the information already provided to you.

 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct or remove information you think is inaccurate.
-We will respond to your request within one month of receiving your request.
+We will respond to your subject access request within one month from receipt, however in some cases, where you request in complex, we may require more time.
+We will always keep you informed of the progress of your request.
 We will inform you of the third parties to whom your data has been disclosed.

 You have the following rights in relation to your personal data that we process: